distinctive Camp | Katavi Nat'l Park, Tanzania

 Wildlife Viewing & Activities

 Located in Katavi National Park in the far reaches of western Tanzania, Chada Katavi offers a truly remote safari experience.
 The park, one of the wildest places in the country, boasts the greatest density of mammals of any reserve in Tanzania.
 In all directions, whether in the shade of the acacias, along the nearby rivers, on the floodplain in front of the camp or the grassy savanna beyond, visitors will see wildlife.
 Huge herds of buffalo roam the plains, while the rivers are crammed with hippos and crocodiles.
 Other abundant species include elephant, lion, leopard and cheetah.
 Birding is great throughout the year but especially in the months following the short rains from December through February.
-Guests have a range of activity choices including twice-daily nature drives, walking and birding safaris, and ‘fly camping’ out in the wilderness under the stars.
-Walking safaris may reveal sightings of the shy roan and sable antelope on the open plains.
+Guests have a range of activity choices including twice-daily nature drives, guided walking and birding safaris, and ‘fly camping’ out in the wilderness under the stars.

 The below chart helps to illustrate major wildlife sightings often experienced in Katavi National Park.
 Peak viewing of large mammals and predators is between July and November, when water is scarce and the animals congregate around the few water sources.
 Other typical sightings may include impala, warthogs and a number of other mammals, birds and reptiles.
 Exact sightings will depend on seasonality and wildlife movements.